bentoml/BentoDiffusion/README.md

 ## Create a BentoML Runner

-You can create a BentoML Runner with the `diffusers_runners.create_runner()` function, which downloads the model specified automatically if it does not exist locally.
+You can create a BentoML Runner with `diffusers_simple.stable_diffusion.create_runner()`, which downloads the model specified automatically if it does not exist locally.

 ```python
 import bentoml